blogosfair/How-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/_posts/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks.md

 ## Conclusion
 After reading this blog post, we hope that the concept of the overfitting puzzle is understood and that you appreciate the significance of the study conducted by Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite>.
-The artificial setup used in the study is a smart way to approach this topic and allows for intuitive interpretation of the results.
-The authors found that CNNs tend to "generalize" by actually learning the concept of an identity, while FCNs are prone to memorization.
+The artificial setup used in the study is a smart way to approach this topic and allows for an intuitive interpretation of the results.
+The authors found that CNNs tend to "generalize" by actually learning the concept of identity, while FCNs are prone to memorization.
 Within these networks, it can be said that the simpler the network architecture is, the better the task results.
 Another observation is that deep CNNs exhibit extreme memorization.
-It would have been interesting to analyze the inductive bias for other types of data (e.g. sequence data like speech) and compare whether the stated theorems also hold in those cases.
+It would have been interesting to analyze the inductive bias for other types of data (e.g., sequence data like speech) and compare whether the stated theorems also hold in those cases.

 In summary, Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite> conducted interesting studies that have helped the machine learning community to gain a deeper understanding of inductive bias.
-Their results provide concrete guidance for practitioners that can help in designing models for new tasks.
+Their results provide concrete guidance for practitioners that can help design models for new tasks.